danbev/learning-ai/notes/llama-kv-cache.md

 (gdb) p cache.cells[cache.head + i]
 $85 = {pos = -1, delta = 0, src = 0, seq_id = std::set with 0 elements}
 ```
-So in our cache head is 0 and we are checking the first 6 cells in the cache to
+So our cache head is 0 and we are checking the first 6 cells in the cache to
 see if their position is greater than 0 (indicating that they in use). `found`
 will therefor still be true and we will exit the loop.